 27th July, 1953

 A peace agreement was signed at Panmunjom, which formally ended the Korean War.
-The war was a three-year conflict that’s responsible for an estimated five million lost lives.
+The three-year conflict was responsible for an estimated five million lost lives.

-The Korean War had begun in 1950 when the North Korean communist army invaded non-communist South Korea armed with Soviet tanks.
+The Korean War began in 1950 when the North Korean communist army invaded non-communist South Korea armed with Soviet tanks.
 South Korea was quickly overrun and the United States came to their aid.

 28th July, 1540